compbiozurich/UZH-BIO392/course-results/2023/Eric Thiele /Thiele_Eric_paper_reading_day2.md

 ## Question 6:
 How does progenetix visualise CNA profiles?

--Progenetix provide you plenty of informations that also can be filtered, altough for visualisation is the genome-wide CNA displayed on the 'Result' page as a percentage of samples with yellow denoting CN gain and blue denoting CN loss.
+- Progenetix provide you plenty of informations that also can be filtered, altough for visualisation is the genome-wide CNA displayed on the 'Result' page as a percentage of samples with yellow denoting CN gain and blue denoting CN loss.

 ## Question 7: